Junmarkchi97/bukid-markets/README.md

 <img src="./app/assets/images/gif.gif" width="100%"/>

 ## 📰 Overview
-Bukid Markets was built to be a go-to web app for farmers to list and sell their fresh produce.
-It enables farmers to sell to a broader set of customers by going modern and expanding their area of coverage.
+Bukid Markets was built to be a go-to web app for farmers to sell their produce.
+It enables farmers to obtain a broader set of customers by expanding their area of coverage.
 This web app enables users to register an account or login via google.
-Sellers can list and display their item on the marketplace while Buyers can browse and view the marketplace without a registered account.
+Sellers can list and display their item on the marketplace while Buyers can browse and view the marketplace without an account.

 #### 📒 Test User Account
 Email: `bukidmarkets.test@gmail.com` <br>